• Skip to primary navigation

 I thought for a moment and continued, “At the outset, these two points look different but essentially they are smell to the problems in team dynamics.

-From my experience, many a times, these problems occur just because testers are considered second class citizens in developers dominated Agile teams.
+From my experience, many a times, these problems occur when some developers dominated teams consider testers as second class citizens.

 Whenever in a team we talk about “we vs they” (or testers vs developers), it essentially means that the team is not working for the success of a Sprint.
 Instead this team consists individuals who feel that developers and testers have to finish their individual work separately.